Provider API reference

 ## Monitoring fields [#monitoring-fields]

-The monitoring endpoint returns paginated rows with:
+The monitoring endpoint returns paginated rows.
+Each row includes:

 | Field | Meaning |